nischithaengineer/BigMacIndex/README.md

 5. Linear Regression:
-Fit a linear regression model using the Ordinary Least Squares (OLS) method from the statsmodels library. python import statsmodels.api as sm
+Fit a linear regression model using the Ordinary Least Squares (OLS) method from the statsmodels library. python

-model = sm.OLS.from_formula('Hourly_Wages ~ Big_Mac_Price', data=df)
-result = model.fit()
-print(result.summary())
+note: OLS is a method used to estimate the parameters in a linear regression model.
+It minimizes the sum of squared differences between the observed and predicted values, providing the "best-fitting" line. import statsmodels.api as sm
+Note : statsmodels.api is used to perform linear regression analysis with the Ordinary Least Squares (OLS) method.
+The statsmodels library is a Python package that provides classes and functions for estimating and testing statistical models. model = sm.OLS.from_formula('Hourly_Wages ~ Big_Mac_Price', data=df) result = model.fit() print(result.summary())